RN MSc PhD

 Critical Care Researcher

 Sarah has a clinical ICU nursing background and worked as a research nurse for several years before joining the university as a researcher.
-Her work focuses on detecting and managing clinical deteriorations in hospitalised patients.
+Her work focuses on detecting and managing clinical deteriorations in hospitalised patients, and post-ICU ward management.
+She has expertise in mixed methods and qualitative research.

-Sarah is currently conducting the REFLECT project.This is a study investigating the course of care in patients following discharge from Intensive Care.
-This study aims to identify areas of clinical care where improvements can be made with the aim of reducing mortality in post-ICU patients.
-This study utilises a mixed methods approach and has a Human Factors focus.
+Sarah recently completed the REFLECT project.This is a study investigated the course of care in patients following discharge from Intensive Care.
+This study identified several areas of clinical care where improvements could be made with the aim of reducing mortality and improving the experience of post-ICU patients.
+This work will inform future research aiming to implement these findings.

 Other projects include: